qchediak/starting_approx/README.md

 # Starting Approximations for Runge-Kutta Methods Applied to Ordinary Differential Equations and Differential-Algebraic Equations

-These are the Matlab files associated with my thesis, tentatively titled _Starting Approximations for Runge-Kutta Methods Applied to Ordinary Differential Equations and Differential-Algebraic Equations_.
+These are the Matlab files associated with my PhD thesis, tentatively titled _Starting Approximations for Runge-Kutta Methods Applied to Ordinary Differential Equations and Differential-Algebraic Equations_.
 These are meant to illustrate and verify the analytical results of the thesis.
 This code could be modified for other problems; however, these scripts are not written as general solvers and are not ready for operational use.

 Each folder is self-contained (i.e., code in one directory does not reference code in another directory).
 To run any of the experiments, navigate within a folder and run `main` in MATLAB.
 To change parameters, look in the `init` or `main` files.
 The code in this repository was run in MATLAB R2024b; earlier versions may have formatting issues in the plots.